-- 1. These regulations do not apply to: - Equipment or machinery that contains regulated substances for operational purposes such as hydraulic lift tanks and electrical equipment tanks; - b.
-Storage tanks located entirely within structures, such as a basement or cellar provided that: - (1) The structure allows for physical access to the entire storage tank; and - (2) The tank is situated upon or above the surface of a concrete floor: - c.
-Septic tanks; - d.
-Pipeline facilities regulated under 49 U.S.C.
-Chapter 601; - e.
+- d.
+Pipeline facilities regulated under Safety, 49 U.S.C.
+Chapter 601 (2016); the Natural Gas Pipeline Safety Act of 1968 or the Hazardous Liquid Pipeline Safety Act of 1979; - e.
 Flow through process tanks; - f.
 Underground storage tanks storing propane or liquefied natural gas; - g.
 Underground storage tanks used for the temporary storage of raw materials or products by industry (so called "intermittent" or "fill and draw" tanks); - h.
+Emergency spill protection and overflow tanks;

+USTs connected to floor drains or other piping outlets which serve residential structures of a one, two or three family dwelling;

-Emergency spill protection and overflow tanks; - i.
-Oil water separators with a planned discharge required to be regulated under the Clean Water Act. - E. Except as provided for in § 1.11(B), 1.14, and 1.15(B) of this Part, these regulations do not apply to: - 1.
-Residential Tank: Tanks less than or equal to 1,100 gallons in capacity used for storing heating oil of any grade and serving a one, two, or three unit dwelling; - 2.
+- i.
+Oil water separators with a planned discharge required to be regulated under the Clean Water Act. - E. Except as provided for in §§ 1.11(B) of this Part, Rule 9.02(A,B,C,D), pertaining to prohibition of new installations, § 1.14 of this PartRule 12 Leak and Spill Response, and § 1.15(B) of this Part, Rule 13.02(A), pertaining to prohibition of abandonment of any UST, these regulations do not apply to: - Residential Tank: Tanks less than or equal to 1,100 gallons in capacity used for storing heating oil of any grade and serving a one, two, or three family unit dwelling; - 2.
 Farm Tank: Tanks less than or equal to 1,100 gallons in capacity and storing heating oil of any grade for non-commercial purposes. - F. Except as provided for in §1.8 of this Part, these regulations do not apply to: - 1.
-Aboveground storage tanks associated with airport hydrant fuel distribution UST systems as defined in § 1.5 of this Part.

-2. Aboveground storage tanks associated with field constructed UST systems as defined in § 1.5 of this Part.

-G. Holding Tanks:

-1. All existing and proposed UST systems which are used to store discharges, both intermittent and continuous, containing regulated substances or hazardous materials from floor drains or other piping outlets, shall be subject to § 1.7, 1.10(E), 1.14, 1.15, 1.17 through 1.22 of this Part.
+Aboveground storage tanks associated with airport hydrant fuel distribution UST systems as defined in § 1.5 of this Part. - Aboveground storage tanks associated with field constructed UST systems as defined in § 1.5 of this Part. - G. Holding Tanks: UST systems used to contain discharges of non-sanitary wastewaters (holding tanks): - All existing and proposed UST systems which are used to storecontain discharges, both intermittent and continuous, of non-sanitary wastewaters or other pollutantscontaining regulated substances petroleum or hazardous substances materials from floor drains or other piping outlets, shall be subject to §§ 1.7, Rule 6 Facility Registration-1.10(E) and Notification, Rule 8.05 Mandatory Corrosion Protection Requirements for Tank Systems, 1.14, 1.15,

+1.15(B)(1)Rule 13.02, pertaining to prohibition of abandonment of any UST, 1.14Rule 12 Leak and Spill Response, 1.15Rule 13 Closure, 1.17, 1.18Rule 15 Signatories to Registration and Closure Applications, Rule 16 Transfer of Certificates of Registration or Closure, 1.19Rule 17 Holding Tanks, 1.20 Rule 18 Variances, through 1.21 and 1.22 of this Part.
+Rule 19 Appeals, and Rule 20 Penalties.

+Appendix B of these regulations adopt by reference certain national codes of practice to be applied by DEM in its administration of these regulations.
+As these national codes of practice are updated and amended over time, DEM may issue written policy documents adopting the updated codes for application with these regulations.
+Any such policy documents shall be issued in accordance with the provisions of the RI Administrative Procedures Act, including notice and hearing, and shall be filed with the RI Secretary of State's Office.